crowdagger/crowbook/book_example/config.md

 `foo.epub` will be generated in `some/dir`, not in your current directory.

-Crowbook will try to generate each of the `output_xxx` files that are specified.
+Crowbook will try to generate each of the `output.xxx` files that are specified.
 That means that you'll have to set at least one of those if you want a call to

 ```